 In other vehicles the power flows through the air conditioning switch to the fuse and from the fuse through the low pressure and evaporator temperature sensor to the clutch coil.

-Theoretically, if an air conditioning system is low enough on refrigerant to disengage the compressor clutch, it’s too low to be recharged with a DIY kit.
+Theoretically, if an air conditioning system is so low on refrigerant that it can’t engage the compressor clutch, it’s really too low to be recharged with a DIY kit.
 The leak is large and should be repaired, because there’s probably air and moisture in the system.
 Moisture reacts with the refrigerant and oil to cause acid and sludge that can destroy the system.
 Then the system should be fully evacuated to remove all air before recharging.

-However, I’m smart enough to know you probably won’t do that.
+However, I’ve been around long enough to know you’ll try to recharge it against my advice.
 There is a way to add more refrigerant without hot wiring the low pressure switch and running the compressor.
 Be warned that I take no responsibility for any damage you cause by using this technique.

 Connect the recharging kit to the low pressure (suction) port.
 The low pressure tubing is always a larger diameter than the high pressure line.
 Plus, the DIY kit fitting will only attach to the low pressure port.
 Turn the key to the RUN position and turn the blower fan to HI.
 Turn the AC to MAX to start the radiator fans.
 Then start adding refrigerant.